ztyyLV/web-twain-docs/indepth/faqs/develop/can-i-limit-the-size-of-the-uploaded-file.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop Can I Limit The Size Of The Uploaded File
+title: Can I Limit The Size Of The Uploaded File
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: Can I Limit The Size Of The Uploaded File
-description: Dynamic Web TWAIN SDK Documentation FAQs Can I Limit The Size Of The Uploaded File
+description: Can I Limit The Size Of The Uploaded File
 ---

-# Develop
+# Development

 ## Can I limit the size of the uploaded file?